 - Add more exercises or rounds into your workout, or limit rest time between exercises

 - Try to beat last week's times or reps

-- Add in resistance bands, dumbbells or kettle bells
+- Add in resistance bands, light dumbbells or kettle bells

 "If you want to get faster and/or stronger, start by setting goals for yourself.
 Whether it's holding your plank for an extra 10 seconds or increasing the number of pushups you do each week, beating last week's times or reps is a great way to up the intensity of your workouts," recommends Salinas.
 "In addition, consider buying free weights, such as dumbbells or kettle balls, or resistance bands to help increase the resistance of some of your body-weight movements."